SteamTool Library Manager 1.1

 Credits

-- SteamTool uses Jeff Brown's excellent .NET Junction Library, hosted over at CodeProject.
+- SteamTool makes use of Jeff Brown's excellent .NET Junction Library, hosted over at CodeProject.
 This program was far easier to create thanks to his efforts.

 - Special thanks go out to everyone who provided suggestions for improvements to SteamTool.

-- Program icons are from the free aha-soft pack.
+- Program icons are sourced from an free icon set by aha-soft.

-- This is a freely available personal project, and is in no way affiliated with, sponsored by, approved by, or otherwise related to Valve Software or Steam.
+- This is a freely available personal project, and is not affiliated with, sponsored by, approved by, or otherwise related to Valve Software or Steam.

 Version History